 Also Read: The 10 Best Orange Hair Dyes

 Depending on the brand of dye you are using, apply to the roots for 30 minutes or longer.

 If this is the first time to color your hair, then finish applying all of the product throughout the hair after the roots are done.

-If your goal is only to refresh your remaining hair, wait until 10 minutes before you need to wash out to apply the remaining color.
+If your goal is only to refresh your remaining hair, wait 10 minutes before you need to wash out to apply the remaining color.